Whimsy Stick

 Deliberate all-done ending with settle cue

 Verbal all-done, lure away, then a down or place cue with calm reward.
 All done This is not optional.
-The deliberate ending is what teaches the dog that the sequence completing means rest — and what converts the post-session fatigue into the settled behavior you’re after.
+The deliberate ending is what teaches the dog that the sequence completing means rest, and what converts the post-session fatigue into the settled behavior you’re after.

 MorningBefore breakfast

-5–10 min structured flirt pole session
+5 to 10 min structured flirt pole session

 Drive-resolved anchor